House Dust Mite Allergy and Asthma

 Help ensure your asthma is as well controlled as possible by taking your preventer inhaler as prescribed, and using a written asthma action plan to help you work out if your symptoms are getting worse, and what to do about it if they are.

-How to combat dust mites in the home
+How to combat dust mite allergy in the home

 Getting rid of dust mites is only the start in the battle to reduce their presence in your home as their allergen will remain and continue to cause asthma attacks and allergic reactions for years.